 What Are the Best Places to Stop Between Rome and Venice?

-I think the top 5 best places to stop on this route are:
+If you want to extend this tip, I think the top 5 best places to stop on this route are:

 1. Florence: Known as the cradle of the Renaissance, Florence is the epicenter of art, architecture, and history in Italy.
 Visit the Uffizi Gallery to see works by Michelangelo and Botticelli, and don’t miss the iconic Duomo.